cap76/AZCourse_Winter2022/docs/12-deep-learning.md

 FP <- which(predictvalY==1 & valY==0)
 ```

-Let's see where we go it right:
+Let's see where we go it right, these were all predicted as not Rick:

 ```r